Chelsea Manning: Parents' divorce, move to Wales

-Return to the United States
+Return to the U.S.

-After graduating from high school in 2005 at age 17 and fearing her mother was becoming too ill to cope, she returned to the United States.
-She moved in with her father, then living in Oklahoma City with his second wife and her child.
+After completing high school in 2005 at age 17 and fearing her mother was becoming too ill to cope, Manning returned to the U.S. She moved in with her father, then living in Oklahoma City with his second wife and her child.
 Manning landed employment as a developer for the software company Zoto.
-While there, she was apparently happy; however, she was let go after four months.
+She was apparently happy there, but was let go after four months.
 Her boss told The Washington Post that on a few occasions Manning had "just locked up" and would simply sit and stare, and in the end, communication became too difficult.
 The boss told the newspaper that "nobody's been taking care of this kid for a really long time".

 By then, Manning was living as an openly gay man.
 Her relationship with her father was apparently good, but there were problems between Manning and her stepmother.
-In March 2006, Manning reportedly threatened her stepmother with a knife during an argument about Manning's failure to get another job; the stepmother called the police, and Manning was asked to leave the house.
-Manning drove to Tulsa in a pickup truck her father had given her, at first slept in it, then moved in with a friend from school.
-The two gained jobs at Incredible Pizza in April.
+In March 2006, Manning reportedly threatened her stepmother with a knife during an argument about Manning's failure to get another job; her stepmother called the police, and Manning was asked to leave the house.
+Manning drove to Tulsa in a pickup truck her father had given her.
+At first she slept in it, before moving in with a friend from school.
+The two got jobs at Incredible Pizza in April.
 Manning moved on to Chicago before running out of money and again having nowhere to stay.
 Her mother arranged for Brian's sister, Debra, a lawyer in Potomac, Maryland, to take Manning in.
-American journalist and Manning biographer Denver Nicks wrote that the 15 months Manning spent with her aunt were among the most stable of her life.
+American journalist and Manning biographer Denver Nicks wrote that the 15 months Manning spent with her aunt were among the stablest of her life.
 Manning had a boyfriend, took several low-paid jobs, and spent a semester studying history and English at Montgomery College but left after failing an exam.